c135792468/plank-filter-master/docs.md

 `register()`
 > Submits a POST request with entered user information that is compared with what is stored in the database.
 Username functions as a unique key.
 If the username does not trigger a conflict.
 A user account is created and the user is provided with a session granting access to the website.

+`getSelectedAlbum()`
+> Retrieves the last album that was selected by the user.
+The selection is persisitant throughout multiple sessions

+`getPhotosInAlbum()`
+> Retrieves the images that are stored in the selected album.

+`getAlbumNames()`
+> Retrieves the list of all the albums the user has created.

+`selectAlbum()`
+> Declares to the databse which album the user has selelcted.
+This information is stored to allow for multiple session functionality.

+`create_album()`
+> Submits a POST request with entered album name that is compared with what is stored in the database. although album name does not function as a unique key, the system will not permit duplicate albums.

+`remove_image()`
+> This will remove all reference to the image from the datbase delete the hard file from storage.

+`uploadalbum()`
+> Submits a POST resquest with the entered image name.
+Then the image is assigned to connectged with the logged in user, assigned to the seleced album and a reference is made within the database.
+The hard image file is then physically stored.